 DNA extraction and quantitative polymerase chain reaction (qPCR)

 DNA was extracted from soil samples from the Llaima volcano (38.697407° S, 71.730445° W) in Chile.
 Sampling and DNA extraction have been previously described (Hernández et al., 2014).
 Briefly, samples were taken from three sites according to lava eruptions (Naranjo and Moreno, 2005), named 1640, 1751, and 1957 (Fig. S1), in February 2011.
 Samples were taken using a triangle pattern (Gomez-Alvarez et al., 2007) and triplicates were taken at each point, with a total of nine replicates per site.
 All soil samples were stored in polyethylene bags at 4 °C until their transport to Germany.
-The abundance of bacterial and archaeal 16S rRNA genes was determined by qPCR using an iCycler instrument (BioRad, ???[country here please]).
+The abundance of bacterial and archaeal 16S rRNA genes was determined by qPCR using an iCycler instrument (BioRad, Germanycountry here please]).
 For all assays, standards containing a known number of DNA copies of the target gene were used.
 The qPCR conditions were based on dual-labeled probes described by Yu et al. (2005).
 Primer sets Bac338F/Bac805R/Bac516P and Arc787F/Arc1059R/Arc915P were used for bacterial- and archaeal-16S rRNA genes, respectively.
-The conditions for both runs were as follows: 0.5 μmol L-1 of each primer, 0.2 μmol L-1 of the dual-labeled probe, 3 µL template, 4 mmol L-1 MgCl2 (Sigma, ???[country here please]), and 12.5 µL of JumpStart Ready Mix (Sigma-Aldrich, ???[country here please]).
+The conditions for both runs were as follows: 0.5 μmol L-1 of each primer, 0.2 μmol L-1 of the dual-labeled probe, 3 µL template, 4 mmol L-1 MgCl2 (Sigma-Aldrich, Germanycountry here please]), and 12.5 µL of JumpStart Ready Mix (Sigma-Aldrich, Germanycountry here please]).
 Also, 1 µL bovine serum albumin (BSA) (0.8 µg µL-1) was added to archaeal 16S rRNA gene reactions.
 The program used for both assays: 94 °C for 5 min, 35 cycles of 95 °C for 30 s and 62 °C for 60 s, extension, and signal reading.
 Efficiencies of 91.2% and R2 of 0.994 for bacterial 16S rRNA genes and 93.1% and R2 of 0.994 for archaeal 16S rRNA genes were obtained.

 Illumina library preparation and sequencing

 MySeq Illumina sequencing was performed for the total bacterial 16S rRNA gene.
 The PCR primers 515F/806R were used (Bates et al., 2011).
 The PCR conditions for bacterial 16S rRNA gene amplification were as follows: 94 °C for 5 min, followed by 28 cycles of 94 °C for 30 s, 50 °C for 30 s, and 68 °C for 30 s, and a final elongation at 68 °C for 10 min (Hernández et al., 2015).
 Individual PCRs contained a 6-bp molecular barcode integrated into the forward primer.
-Amplicons were purified using a PCR cleanup kit (Sigma, ???[country here please]) and quantified using a Qubit 2.0 fluorometer (Invitrogen, ???[country here please]).
+Amplicons were purified using a PCR cleanup kit (Sigma-Aldrich, Germany[country here please]) and quantified using a Qubit 2.0 fluorometer (Invitrogen, Germanycountry here please]).
 Equimolar concentrations of the samples were pooled and sequenced on MiSeq using a 2 300 bp paired-end protocol.
-Library preparation and sequencing was performed at the Max Planck Genome Centre (MPGC), Cologne, Germany.
+Library preparation and sequencing was performed at the Max Planck Genome Centre, Cologne, Germany.

 Bioinformatics and data processing